web-vision/wv_deepltranslate/README.md

 ## Translating Content Elements

 Once the extension is installed and Api key provided we are good to go for translating content elements.
-On translating content element,There appears additional four options apart from normal tranlate and copy.
+On translating content element,There appears additional four options apart from normal translate and copy.

 - Deepl Translate(auto detect).
 - Deepl Translate.